 How to Identify and Harvest Plantain

-There are 34 species of plantain but the two most common varieties are broad leaf (Plantago major) and narrow leaf (P. minor).
+There are 34 species of plantain but the two most common varieties are broad leaf (Plantago major) and narrow leaf (P.lanceolata).
 Plantain is common in areas where the ground has been compacted and can withstand being walked upon quite easily.

 The leaves of plantain grow in a basal or rosette form at the base of the plant.
 Broad leaf plantain has wide, egg-shaped leaves with several veins running the length of the leaf.
 When harvested, you’ll notice that the leaves are stringy.

 Narrow leaf plantain has long leaves and resembles wide grass, and like broad leaf has long veins that run the length of the leaf.

 Plantain has small, greenish-white flowers, each with four petals which grow in clusters at the top of a stalk.